Hydro-Québec: Distribution

 Hydro-Québec Distribution is in charge of retail sales to most customers in Quebec.
 It operates a network of 112089 km of medium and low voltage lines.
 The division is the sole electric distributor across the province, with the exception of 9 municipal distribution networks — in Alma, Amos, Baie-Comeau, Coaticook, Joliette, Magog, Saguenay, Sherbrooke and Westmount—and the electric cooperative of Saint-Jean-Baptiste de Rouville.

 Hydro-Québec Distribution buys most of its power from the 165-TWh heritage pool provided by Hydro-Québec Production at 2.79¢/kWh.
 The division usually purchases additional power by entering into long-term contracts after a public call for tenders.
 For shorter term needs, it also buys power from the neighboring systems at market prices.
 As a last resort, Hydro-Québec Production can also provide short-term relief.
 Supply contracts above and beyond the heritage pool must be approved by the Régie de l'énergie du Québec and their costs are passed on to customers.

 The division signed one natural gas cogeneration agreement for 507 MW in 2003, three forest biomass deals (47.5 MW) in 2004 and 2005, and ten contracts for wind power (2,994 MW) in 2005 and 2008, all with private sector producers.
 It also signed two flexible contracts with Hydro-Québec Production (600 MW) in 2002.

 Hydro-Québec Distribution is also responsible for the production of power in remote communities not connected to the main power grid.
 The division operates an off-grid hydroelectric dam serving communities on the Lower North Shore and 23 small diesel power plants in the Magdalen Islands, in Haute-Mauricie and in Nunavik.

 Other activities

 Electric Circuit network

 In April 2011 the government of Quebec published a plan to encourage the adoption of electric vehicles, setting a target of 25% of cars sold in 2020 to be electric.
 The plan also called for provincial utility company Hydro-Quebec to develop a strategy for the deployment of public charging infrastructure.
 This resulted in the creation of "The Electric Circuit" (Le Circuit Électrique), the largest public network of charging stations for electric vehicles in Quebec.
 The first 30 charging stations were put into use in March 2012.
 The network's first 400V fast charger was installed in 2013.

-As of 2019, The Electric Circuit offers 2,389 public charging stations in Quebec and eastern Ontario.
+As of 2023, The Electric Circuit offers almost 3,500 public charging stations in Quebec and eastern Ontario.
 Usage is also compatible with the FLO and New Brunswick E-charge network adaptors.